-Remember when you were a child and your parents took you to a firework display?
 The smell of the burning bonfire, the glow-in-the-dark necklaces and bracelets, the hot dogs and toffee apples and the beautiful light displays against the black sky?
-It’s a really fun night out for kids – just make sure you follow our guide and you’ll have a brilliant and safe evening out!
+It’s a really fun night out for kids – just make sure you follow our guide on firework safety and you’ll have a brilliant and safe evening out!

 You’ll be spending a lot of time outside, so make sure everyone’s dressed for the occasion – warm coats, boots, thick socks, hats and gloves are essential for keeping the family warm!
 The last thing you want to hear when you’ve just arrived is: ‘Mum, I’m cold!’
 Don’t forget to take a brolly too, just in case!